 The subject teacher is responsible for the marking of exams.

 Do all courses require the sitting of an exam

 No, some courses are assessed by means of continuous assessment of learner work throughout the academic year.
 The subject teacher sets assignment briefs which enable the learner to focus their learning activities around the production of specific academic work or specific skills demonstrations.
 Usually modules are assessed by a combination of both assignment briefs (given to the learner at points throughout the year) and also an exam at the end of the academic year.

-DFEi Child Protection Proceedures, Child Safeguarding and Risk Assesment.
+DFEi Child Protection Procedures, Child Safeguarding and Risk Assessment.
 Click here